aznight85048/promptgenai/README.md

 - **Ollama-Friendly**: Specifically designed for quick and hassle-free interaction with Ollama models.

 ## Quick Start Guide for Ollama Users
+> "Ollama installation instructions are provided as an option for users who do not already have access to an OpenAI API endpoint or those who wish to explore the capabilities of Ollama.
+Note that installing Ollama is NOT REQUIRED for PromptGenAI to function as a chat interface with other endpoints."

 ### Prerequisites
 - A modern web browser.
 - Access to Ollama AI.

 ### Steps

 1. **Download Ollama via Linux Shell**:
     ```sh
     curl -fsSL https://ollama.com/install.sh | sh